h2non/midware/README.md

 # midware [![Build Status](https://travis-ci.org/h2non/midware.svg?branch=master)](https://travis-ci.org/h2non/midware)

-midware is a utility for creating middleware with any node or browser application.
+midware is a tiny module for creating middleware for any node or browser application.
 Inspired by the middleware pattern by [connect](https://github.com/senchalabs/connect).

+It's only ~60 SLOC.

 ### Example